SkriptLang/skript-reflect/docs/basics/importing-classes.md

 Similar to events, import blocks must be placed at the root of your script \(no indentation before `import`\).
 Imports must also be placed before the imported classes are referred to in your code, so we recommend you place your imports as far up in your script as possible.

-Once you import a class through an import block, skript-mirror will create an expression allowing you to reference the java class by its simple name.
+Once you import a class through an import block, skript-reflect will create an expression allowing you to reference the java class by its simple name.

 {% hint style="info" %}
 To avoid conflicts, expressions created by import blocks are only available to the script that imported them.
 You must import java classes in each script that uses them.